superkisa/obsidian/NLP/01. BoW, TF-iDF/QA.md

 - **Answer:** The BoW model ignores word order, context, and semantics.
 It treats each document as an unordered set of words, which may lead to a loss of information, especially in tasks where word order and context are crucial.

+**2. Question: Discuss the trade-off between granularity and information loss in the Bag of Words model.
+Provide examples illustrating this trade-off.**

+- **Answer:** The trade-off involves choosing the granularity of representation.
+Finer granularity captures more details but might lead to sparsity and overfitting.
+Coarser granularity reduces sparsity but results in information loss.
+For example, distinguishing between "run" and "running" captures details but increases sparsity.

+**3. Question: Can the Bag of Words model handle out-of-vocabulary words effectively?
+Explain the challenges associated with out-of-vocabulary words in BoW representations.**

+- **Answer:** BoW struggles with out-of-vocabulary words as they are not part of the predefined vocabulary.
+These words are either ignored or treated as unknown, leading to a loss of information.
+The challenge lies in adapting the model to handle new or rare words not present in the training set.

 ### TF-IDF:

 **4. Question: What does TF-IDF stand for, and how is it calculated?**